GoogleCloudPlatform/microservices-demo/docs/development-guide.md

 If you've deployed the application with `skaffold run` command, you can run `skaffold delete` to clean up the deployed resources.

+## Troubleshooting

+If you get the following error: `Error from server (NotFound): error when creating "STDIN": namespaces "opentelemetry-demo" not found` then run the following command:

+    `kubectl config set-context --current --namespace=opentelemetry-demo`